raflees/airflow-test/train_of_thought.md

 ### Refactoring

-- Sentiment Analysis added a field, `stringest_sentiment`, to table as to aid in ranking most negative and positve reviews
+- Sentiment Analysis added a field, `strongest_sentiment`, to table as to aid in ranking most negative and positve reviews

-## Prepare system to be reproductible
+## Prepare system to be reproductible (PR #10)

 ### Reason